jacksonwalters/neuroimage-analysis/README.md

 `./ds000114-1.0.2.sh`

 to download the dataset which may take a few minutes.
-Any directory can be used, but be sure to set the path to the data files.

 Currently the `ds000114_sub_01_analysis.m` script:
   - loads both functional (func) and anatomical data (anat)